What Is Cemiplimab and How Does It Work?

 Cautions

-• Based on cemiplimab’s mechanism of action, it can cause fetal harm when administered to pregnant women
+- Based on Cemiplimab mechanism of action, it can cause fetal harm when administered to pregnant women

-• Programmed death receptor-1 (PD-1) or PD-ligand 1 (PD-L1) inhibitors, including cemiplimab, block the PD-1/PD-L1 pathway, thereby removing inhibition of immune response, potentially breaking peripheral tolerance and induction of immune-mediated adverse reactions
+- The monoclonal antibody binds to either the programmed death receptor-1 (PD-1) or PD-ligand 1 (PD-L1), blocking the PD-1/PD-L1pathway, thereby removing inhibition of immune response, potentially breaking peripheral tolerance and inducing immune-mediated adverse reactions

-• Other immune-mediated adverse reactions involving other systems (eg, neurological, cardiovascular, ocular) were also reported in <1% of patients or were reported with other PD-1/PD-L1 blockers
+- Other immune-mediated adverse reactions involving other systems (eg, neurological, cardiovascular, ocular) were also reported in less than 1% of patients or were reported with other PD-1/PD-L1 blockers

-• Usually manifest during treatment and after discontinuation treatment; immune-mediated adverse reactions affecting more than one body system can occur simultaneously
+- Usually manifest during treatment and after discontinuation of treatment; immune-mediated adverse reactions affecting more than one body system can occur simultaneously

-• Immune-mediated dermatologic reactions, including erythema multiforme and pemphigoid, SJS, and TEN were reported; all dermatologic reactions were treated with systemic corticosteroids in clinical trial; ~22% recurrence of reactions after re-initiation of therapy
+- Immune-mediated dermatologic reactions, including erythema multiforme and pemphigoid, SJS, and TEN, were reported; all dermatologic reactions were treated with systemic corticosteroids in a clinical trial; approximately 22% recurrence of reactions after re-initiation of therapy

 Pregnancy and Lactation